fPecc/fPecc.github.io/_pages/cv.md

 Volunteering
 ======
-* 06/2018-11/2021: Student Board member of the Electronics Department
+* 06/2018-11/2021: Student Board member of the Electronics Department at the UTN